comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% enddocs %}

-{% docs column__preference_name_general %}
+{% docs column__preference_name %}

 The general name of preferences and attributes that a customer can choose.
 Common for the companies and countries.
-For preference names specific for each company use instead the field called `preference_name`.
+For preference names specific for each company use instead the field called `preference_name_brand`.

 {% enddocs %}

-{% docs column__preference_description_general %}
+{% docs column__preference_description %}

 The general description of preferences and attributes that a customer can choose.
 Common for the companies and countries.
-For preference descriptions specific for each company use instead the field called `preference_description`.
+For preference descriptions specific for each company use instead the field called `preference_description_brand`.

 {% enddocs %}